unsaved/gradle-javaPropFile-plugin/README.txt

 If you want to do all of these things at once... settle down for a week of coding.

+What's wrong with Gradle's "filter { Sring line -> ... }"?
+Nothing if you really want to work on each input file "line" independently.
+Otherwise, your app will suffer from a massive performance penalty from executing the closure once for every input file line stead of just once;
+and you are subject to regular expression and EOL-transformation limitations.

 A sample build setup is provided in subdirectory "doc".
 Even if you don't care to run the demo, you would probably benefit by looking at the .properties files in there, if not the "build.gradle" file.